mkbinc007/ADME-Wellbore-Data-Ingestion/README.md

 # Ingesting Wellbore related data into Azure Data Manager for Energy Data (ADME)

 This codebase is made to help accelerate anyone who wants to ingest Wellbore and all the corresponding dependencies into ADME using a simple Jupyter notebook.
-Focus here is to ingest a curated and prepared New Zealand dataset that is ready for ingestion.
+In this example, we have used a curated and prepared New Zealand dataset that is ready for ingestion.

 ## Description

-Add content here - The code in this notebook:
+The code in this notebook will do the following:

 - Connects securely to your [Microsoft Azure Data Manager for Energy](https://learn.microsoft.com/en-us/azure/energy-data-services/) environment using Service Principal authentication
 - Ingests the required **reference data** (Basin, Field, GeopoliticalEntity, Organisation, etc.)